Druwayu isn't Compatible with Wica or Druidry

 This "reservoir" of occultism doesn't just feed the modern Wiccan or Druidic movements; it is the exact same wellspring used by every major "counter-culture" spiritual movement of the last 300 years.
 Whether it's presented as "nature worship," "Satanism," or "science," it is the same repackaged debris used to deceive and distract the masses.

-• The NASA/JPL Connection: The links between the occult and the scientific "establishment" are equally intertwined.
+The NASA/JPL Connection: The links between the occult and the scientific "establishment" are equally intertwined.
 Jack Parsons, one of the founders of the Jet Propulsion Laboratory (JPL), was a high-ranking member of Crowley’s O.T.O. and a devotee of the same Thelemic principles Gardner used for Wicca.
-Parsons was obsessed with the "Babalon Working," an attempt to manifest a physical Goddess—a narrative that mirrors the later feminist "Goddess" movement, just with more rocket fuel and fewer flowers.
+Parsons was obsessed with the "Babalon Working," an attempt to manifest a physical Goddess—a narrative that mirrors the later feminist "Goddess" movement, just without the PR polish.